-A fantastic range of weekend activies are held every weekend.
-Friday nights are also special with Friday night pizza a highlight.
+A fantastic range of weekend activies are held every weekend, including sport on Saturday mornings.
+Friday nights are also special with Friday night pizza a regular highlight.

 As girls move through the school, boarders get more independence.
 From Year 9 upwards girls can visit our local country town, Oxted, which has a cinema, shops and cafes.
 Students must be in groups of at least three and our school drivers take the girls to and from the station.
 Sixth Form boarders have even more independence taking the opportunity to visit London enjoying the city's world renowned galleries and museums as well as taking the opportunity to do some shopping.